halaway/sudoku-solver/README.md

 Secondly, the project goes a step further and creates a window displaying a board of size _9x9_ with the hints of a given Sudoku board.
 It allows for a text file with values to be converted into a 2D vector.
 Once diplayed, the user can select a given grid location and input a value between _1-9_ or _"spacebar"_ or _"."_ to remove current value.
-To solve the user presses _"enter"_.
+To solve, the user presses _"enter"_.
 It's important to note that a board can have more than one solution depending on the number of hints given and their position on the board with a minimum of 17 positions needed to find a solution.